AkronCodeClub/Katas/README.md

 ## How to Use the Repository

 After cloning the repo to your computer, create a directory for your own code.
 This will provide some degree of separation between individuals, while still allowing us to see each other's handiwork.
 How you organize the folders and files under your personal folder is up to you.
-As long as you make changes only in your own folder, we should need to use branches, but you may if you feel it's necessary.
+As long as you make changes only in your own folder, we shouldn't need to use branches, but you may if you feel it's necessary.

 You can view all commits pushed to the server.
 The neat part is being able to comment on any line of code, thus starting conversations with other developers about different ways of solving problems.
 To do that, click on a commit to show its diffs.
 Line comments are created by clicking the blue `+` icon, and general comments can be added at the bottom of the page.